-In addition, certain plans at the regional and local level will need to have regard to the objectives of the ERBD RBMP at such time as they are reviewed / amended.
+In addition, certain plans at the regional and local level will need to have regard to the objectives of the NBRBD RBMP at such time as they are reviewed / amended.
 These plans include: Land Use and Spatial Planning Plans; Conservation Measure Plans; Water Services Strategic Plans; Pollution Reduction Plans; Sludge Management Plans; Forest Management Plans; Heritage Plans; and several others.
 In addition, the RBMP and its associated POM should have regard to the objectives of these plans, where appropriate.
 For a summary of the relevant plans and programmes in Ireland please see the document, Register of Plans and Programmes, Background Document to the River Basin Management Plans in accordance with Article 13(3) of the European Communities (Water Policy) Regulations 2003 (S.I.
 No 722 of 2003), prepared by the Shannon IRBD (September 2008).
+For a summary of the relevant plans and programmes in Northern Ireland please see the document Appendix 14 - Register of Plans and Programmes, which is available on the NIEA website (www.ni-environment.gov.uk).